Skusmirek/capstone_goosePunch/README.md

 ## Installation
-### Goose Punch will use the site Render in order to be played.
-The link to this is not currently available but will be provided later.
+### Goose Punch will be started simply by opening index.html